digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 information.
 The same applies to other attempts to breach security or unnecessarily disrupt other parties’ use of Digipost.
-If the User inadvertently gains access to other users’ or customers’ data in Digipost, the User shall notify Norway Post in writing of the matter immediately and delete any data received by the User.
+If the User inadvertently gains access to other users’ or customers’ data in Digipost, the User shall notify Posten Bring in writing of the matter immediately and delete any data received by the User.

-Norway Post does not monitor the content of messages that are sent to, received, signed or archived in the Digipost mailbox, and is thus not responsible for the content and form of the messages, as well as the content of any links.
-Nor is Norway Post responsible for errors, shortcomings and/or undesirable properties of relevant data, file attachments, links, etc.
+Posten Bring does not monitor the content of messages that are sent to, received, signed or archived in the Digipost mailbox, and is thus not responsible for the content and form of the messages, as well as the content of any links.
+Nor is Posten Bring responsible for errors, shortcomings and/or undesirable properties of relevant data, file attachments, links, etc.

-All necessary personal data that Norway Post has about the User must be updated at all times.
+All necessary personal data that Posten Bring has about the User must be updated at all times.
 The User shall personally provide notification of any changes to email addresses, and other conditions of significance to the use of Digipost by logging in to www.digipost.no and changing this under personal settings.

-If the User discovers errors, shortcomings, irregularities or other conditions that may be significant for Norway Post as a supplier of Digipost, the User shall notify Norway Post about this.
+If the User discovers errors, shortcomings, irregularities or other conditions that may be significant for Posten Bring as a supplier of Digipost, the User shall notify Posten Bring about this.

 ### **4.2** Sending messages

-The User undertakes to identify or label messages in the manner required by Norway Post at any time.
+The User undertakes to identify or label messages in the manner required by Posten Bring at any time.

 The User must have registered as a business customer in order to use Digipost for the sending of invoices and for marketing enquiries in business